Watchdog: Virus stalks Egypt's prisons amid news blackout

 “As with any major issue in Egypt, the main concern of authorities is to control any information flow," said Mona Seif, the sister of prisoner Abdel-Fatah, in a recent interview.

 When her family finally received a letter from Abdel-Fatah after weeks of silence, the content appeared self-censored, she said, mysteriously void of any reference to the health crisis gripping their country.
-“It really is a black hole.”
+“It really is a black hole," she said.